nixworks/public/news/2011/06/23/README.md

 ##### U.S. President
 ### [The President of the United States Barack Obama states that gay and lesbian couples "deserve the same legal rights as every other couple in this country" at a function for LGBT people in New York City. ](/news/2011/06/23/the-president-of-the-united-states-barack-obama-states-that-gay-and-lesbian-couples-deserve-the-same-legal-rights-as-every-other-couple-in.md)
-_Context: New York City, Barack Obama, gay and bisexual men, U.S. President_
+_Context: Barack Obama, U.S. President, New York City, gay and bisexual men_

 ##### New Jersey General Assembly
 ### [The New Jersey General Assembly passes a bill overhauling the health and pension benefits of public employees. ](/news/2011/06/23/the-new-jersey-general-assembly-passes-a-bill-overhauling-the-health-and-pension-benefits-of-public-employees.md)